There are now 2 possible online modes for units:

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

-- Students are able to (1) demonstrate understanding of how radiogenic isotope systems help constrain timing of important crustal processes; (2) demonstrate understanding of how radiogenic and stable isotopic variations can be used to trace processes of magma generation and the sources of metals in ore deposits; and (3) apply these concepts, particularly integration of radiogenic and stable isotopes, to larger scale lithospheric and mantle processes.
+Students are able to (1) demonstrate understanding of how radiogenic isotope systems help constrain the timing of important crustal processes; (2) demonstrate understanding of how radiogenic and stable isotopic variations can be used to trace processes of magma generation, metamorphism and the formation of ore deposits; and (3) apply these concepts, particularly integration of radiogenic and stable isotopes, to explore larger scale lithospheric and mantle processes.